MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-customer-app.md

 ## Step 1 - Configure your Azure AD app and service principal

-In this tutorial you'll use a *service principal* to authenticate you're web app against Azure AD.
-You'll also need an Azure AD app which will enable you to generate an [Azure AD token](embed-tokens.md#azure-ad-token).
-The *Azure AD token* enables your web app to call Power BI REST APIs and embed Power BI items such as reports, dashboards or tiles.
+In this tutorial, you'll use a service principal to authenticate your web app against Azure AD.
+You'll also need an Azure AD app, which will enable you to generate an [Azure AD token](embed-tokens.md#azure-ad-token).
+The Azure AD token enables your web app to call Power BI REST APIs and embed Power BI items, such as reports, dashboards, and tiles.

 Follow the [service principal instructions](embed-service-principal.md) to create an Azure AD app and enable the apps service principal to work with your Power BI content.